bruceMug/choropleth_map/README.md

 I employed the use of generator objects to try to progressively fetch data from the database.
 I used the ```yield``` keyword to create a generator object.
 I then used the ```next()``` function to fetch the next row from the database.
 This didn't quite work as expected since the data was still fetched from the database at once.
 Though ```yield```  wasn't helpful, it was a great learning experience and the keyword can come in handy when returning multiple times from a function rather than the conventional return statement.

-More about ```yield``` can be found here: https://www.programiz.com/python-programming/generator and here: [www.simplilearn.com/yield!](https://www.simplilearn.com/tutorials/python-tutorial/yield-in-python#:~:text=The%20Yield%20keyword%20in%20Python%20is%20similar%20to%20a%20return,of%20simply%20returning%20a%20value)
+More about ```yield``` can be found here: https://www.programiz.com/python-programming/generator and here: [www.simplilearn.com/yield](https://www.simplilearn.com/tutorials/python-tutorial/yield-in-python#:~:text=The%20Yield%20keyword%20in%20Python%20is%20similar%20to%20a%20return,of%20simply%20returning%20a%20value)

 Next, I needed a solution in which the data was fetched and visualized in chunks.This would work in that only a certain number of rows are fetched from the database, converted to feature collection and then send to d3.js for visualization before another x rows are fetched.
 I used the global offset variable to keep track of the number of rows that had been fetched.
-I then used a custom ```fetchandRender()``` function plus ```(`/map?offset=${offset}`)``` in js to achieve the feat.
+I then used a custom ```fetchandRenderMap()``` function plus ```(`/map?offset=${offset}`)``` in js to achieve the feat.
 This had been a problem since that start i.e (progressively render the map as the data is fetched from the database).

 Lastly, I used redis for caching.
 I used the ```redis``` library to connect to the redis server.
 I then used the ```set``` method to set the key-value pair in the redis server.
 I then used the ```get``` method to get the value from the redis server.